NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

 *Remember* that the example dataset included here only has 1 out of every 4 bands included in a full NEON hyperspectral dataset (this substantially reduces size!).
-When we refer to bands in this tutorial, we will note both the band numbers for this example dataset, which may be different from NEON production data.
+When we refer to bands in this tutorial, we will note the band numbers for this example dataset, which may be different from NEON production data.

 ***